402s/notion-api-worker/README.md

 A **serverless wrapper** for the private Notion API.
 It provides fast and easy access to your Notion content.
 Ideal to make Notion your CMS.

-We provide a hosted version of this project on [`https://notion-api.splitbee.io`](https://notion-api.splitbee.io/).
-You can also [host it yourself](https://workers.cloudflare.com/).
-Cloudflare offers a generous free plan with up to 100,000 request per day.

 _Use with caution.
 This is based on the private Notion API.
 We can not gurantee it will stay stable._

 ## Features